gitkraken/gitkraken-client-docs/gitkraken-client/faq.md

 ***

-### Can I access repos for GitHub Enterprise, GitLab Self-Managed, Bitbucket Server or Azure DevOps with my Individual subscription?

-Yes you can!
-From a new tab navigate to<em class='context-menu'>Clone a repo <i class='fa fa-caret-right'></i> Clone <i class='fa fa-caret-right'></i>Clone with URL</em>.
-From here enter the remote [SSH or HTTPS](https://support.gitkraken.com/integrations/authentication/#https) URL and click <button class='button button--success button--ui button--nolink'>Clone the repo!</button>.

-***

 ### How do I sign out of GitKraken?

 You may sign into a different account by selecting your profile icon in the top right corner and selecting _Sign into a different account_.